Constitution of the State of Illinois

 § 3-3-1.
 Establishment and Appointment of Prisoner Review Board.

-(a) There shall be a Prisoner Review Board independent of the Department of Corrections which shall be:
+(a) There shall be a Prisoner Review Board independent of the Department which shall be:

 (1) the paroling authority for persons sentenced under the law in effect prior to the effective date of this amendatory Act of 1977;